 Call Schiller & Hamilton Today to Get a Free Case Evaluation

 There is still time for you to submit your claim to the Department of the Navy.
-If you or a loved one became sick or developed an injury due to water contamination exposure in Camp Lejeune, you may qualify to pursue compensation if this occurred between August 1, 1953 and December 31, 1987.
+Suppose you or a loved one became sick or developed an injury due to water contamination exposure in Camp Lejeune.
+In that case, you may qualify to pursue compensation if this occurred between August 1, 1953 and December 31, 1987.
 Our legal team can help you build a legal case against the U.S. government and advocate for your right to financial recovery.

 Call now to get a free consultation with a team member at Schiller & Hamilton.
 We can assign a Camp Lejeune lawsuit lawyer to your case and give updates as they come.
 Start your legal journey today.